 Once an influencer or content creator is conducting business through social media, they need to take legal considerations into account just like any other business.
 These considerations include, but are not limited to:

--Choosing a business entity to run business from in order to limit liability and manage income
+-Choosing a business entity to run a business from in order to limit liability and manage income

 -Protecting intellectual property in the USA and abroad

 -Legal recourse in the case of contract breach or intellectual property is misappropriation

 -Navigating consumer protection laws and using disclaimers for advertising, and

 In the time of influencers being sued for advocating the Fyre Festival and Instagram entrepreneurs not following standard business practices, businesses who hire influencers and content creators want to make sure they are contracting with an individual or entity that is legitimate and will give them the best return on investment.
 An influencer who treats their business like a legitimate business will be ahead of the game both in their own protection and organization and in contracting with businesses to maximize success and income.